Brainhub24/CodeCracker/README.md

-# Decryption Commandline-Tool
+# Decryption Commandline-Tool | CODENAME: #CodeCracker
+Welcome to CodeCracker, an Base64 Encoder/Decoder for Python.
- A simple way to decrypt base64 strings.
+This is just a simple way to encrypt and decrypt strings.
 Nothing else.
+More instructions and upgrades will come soon.